Rajas20/CompareIT---Application-for-Price-Comparisons/README.md

 # CompareIT--Application-for-Price-Comparisons

 ## Description
-TrackIT is a web-based application designed to enhance the online shopping experience by enabling users to compare product prices across multiple e-commerce platforms (like Amazon, Flipkart, Reliance Digital), and receive real-time alerts when significant price drops occur.
+CompareIT is a web-based application designed to enhance the online shopping experience by enabling users to compare product prices across multiple e-commerce platforms (like Amazon, Flipkart, Reliance Digital), and receive real-time alerts when significant price drops occur.

 ## Key Features
 1) 🖥️ User Interface